redcican/Python-Exercise/README.md

 * Challenge 24 :star::star:

     Be provided with an initial array (the first argument in the destroyer function), followed by one or more arguments.
 Remove all elements from the initial array that are of the same value as these arguments.

+* Challenge 25 :star::star:star: LeetCode -> 001

+    Given an array of integers, return indices of the two numbers such that they add up to a specific target. the first index should smaller than second